humodz/humodz.github.io/_posts/2023-03-14-package-lock.conflict.md

 ## What does that do?

-Most of the time, conflicts in lockfiles happen because your branch and the incoming branch (that is, the branch you're merging into yours) both have changed the project's dependencies, be that adding, removing or existing ones.
+Most of the time, conflicts in lockfiles happen because your branch and the incoming branch (that is, the branch that's being merged into yours) both changed the project's dependencies, be that adding, removing or changing existing ones.

-What the recipe does is copy over the `package-lock.json` from the incoming branch, and then update it with the dependency changes in your branch.
+What the recipe above does is copy over the `package-lock.json` from the incoming branch, and then update it with the dependency changes in your branch.

 ## Why bother comitting the package-lock.json?